 Bakunin raised these syndicalist ideas against Marx and his attempts to commit the IWMA to "political action."
 He correctly predicted that such electioneering would produce reformism within the ranks of labour and that the dictatorship of the proletariat would become dictatorship over the proletariat.
 This was because of his analysis of the state, recognising that you cannot use any state to create socialism as it is inherently top-down.
-Instead socialism had to come from below by new social organisation based on workplaces.
-This meant that unions "bear in themselves the living germs of the social order, which is to replace the bourgeois world.
-They are creating not only the ideas but also the facts of the future itself."
+Instead socialism had to come from below by new social organwithin the movement and many anarchists had already entered the unions in France.
+Soon syndicalist ideas started to be better known internationally and thriving revolutionary unions and syndicalist propaganda groups appeared across the globe.
+This popularity is unsurprising, given the obvious reformism and bureaucracy of Social Democracy - which strikingly confirmed Bakunin's warnings in the IWMA.